fluiddyn/transonic/README.rst

    and `@cachedjit
    <https://bitbucket.org/fluiddyn/fluidsim/src/default/fluidsim/solvers/plate2d/output/correlations_freq.py>`_).

-FluidPythran is a pure Python package (requiring Python >= 3.6 or Pypy3) to help to write Python code that *can* use `Pythran
+Transonic is a pure Python package (requiring Python >= 3.6 or Pypy3) to help to write Python code that *can* use `Pythran
 <https://github.com/serge-sans-paille/pythran>`_ if it is available.